atellaluca/ImportSpy/README.rst

         ]

     # Use ImportSpy to check if the importing module complies with the defined rules
+   try:
        module = Spy().importspy(spymodel=MyLibrarySpy)

-    # If the module passes validation, you can safely use it; otherwise, ImportSpy raises an error
+       # If the module passes validation, you can safely use it; otherwise, ImportSpy raises a ValueError
-    if module:
        print(f"Module '{module.__name__}' complies with the specified rules and is ready to use!")
-    else:
-        print("The importing module does not comply with the required structure.")

        # Now you can access all the attributes of the module that imports your code
+   except ValueError as ve:
+       print("The importing module does not comply with the required structure:", ve)

 Example of a Compliant Importing Python Module
 ==============================================